 Medicaid services in Section C2 [insert reference, as applicable].

-You can get more information about how you can end your membership by calling: [Insert any additional contact information as required by the state.]
+You can get more information about how you can end your membership by calling:

 Member Services at the number at the bottom of this page.
 The number for TTY users is listed too.

-Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Medicare at 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.

+South Carolina Healthy Connections Choices at 1-877-552-4642, Monday through Friday from 8 a.m. to 6 p.m.
+TTY users should call 1-877-552-4670.

-The State Health Insurance Assistance Program (SHIP), <State-specific SHIP name> at <phone number>.
-[TTY phone number is optional.]
+The State Health Insurance Assistance Program (SHIP), I-CARE, at 1-800-868-9095, Monday through Friday from 8:30 a.m. to 5 p.m.
+TTY users should call 711.

 [Optional language for inclusion by plans.
 NOTE: If you’re in a drug management program (DMP), you may not be able to change plans.
-Refer to Chapter 5 of your Member Handbook for information about drug management programs.]
+Refer to Chapter 5 of this Member Handbook for information about drug management programs.]

 How to end your membership in our plan

 If you decide to end your membership you can enroll in another Medicare plan or switch to Original Medicare.
-However, if you want to switch from our plan to Original Medicare but you have not selected a separate Medicare prescription drug plan, you must ask to be disenrolled from our plan.
+However, if you want to switch from our plan to Original Medicare but you haven’t selected a separate Medicare drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled:

 You can make a request in writing to us.
 Contact Member Services at the number at the bottom of this page if you need more information on how to do this.

-Call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Call Medicare at 1-800-MEDICARE (1-800-633-4227).
 TTY users (people who have difficulty with hearing or speaking) should call 1-877-486-2048.
 When you call 1-800-MEDICARE, you can also enroll in another Medicare health or drug plan.
-More information on getting your Medicare services when you leave our plan is in the chart on page <page number>.’
+More information on getting your Medicare services when you leave our plan is in the chart on page <page number>.

-[Insert if applicable: Call [insert name of state specific Medicaid program and contact information including TTY number].
-Section C below includes steps that you can take to enroll in a different plan, which will also end your membership in our plan.]
+Call South Carolina Healthy Connections Choices at 1-877-552-4642, Monday through Friday from 8 a.m. to 6 p.m.
+TTY users should call 1-877-552-4670.
+Tell them you want to leave <plan name> and join a different plan.
+If you’re not sure what plan you want to join, they can tell you about other plans in your area.
+Section C below includes steps that you can take to enroll in a different plan, which will also end your membership in our plan.

-How to get Medicare and <Medicaid program name> services separately
+How to get Medicare and Healthy Connections Medicaid services separately

-[Update this section as needed to include appropriate Medicaid information.]
 You have choices about getting your Medicare and Medicaid services if you choose to leave our plan.

 C1.
 Your Medicare services

 You have three options for getting your Medicare services listed below any month of the year.
-You have an additional option listed below during certain times of the year including the Annual Enrollment Period and the Medicare Advantage Open Enrollment Period or other situations described in Section A. By choosing one of these options, you automatically end your membership in our plan.
+You have an additional option listed below during certain times of the year including the Open Enrollment Period and the Medicare Advantage Open Enrollment Period or other situations described in Section A. By choosing one of these options, you automatically end your membership in our plan.